helmut/forms/src/Fields/README.md

 So for validations 1 - 3, we need them to happen every time by default.
 Validation 4 however, we want to be able to turn on/off when defining the field.
 For example `$form->age('age')->label('Age')->min(21)`.

-If you implement a `validate` method it will be called every time.
+In our `Age` class, we can implement a method named `validate` and it is called every time the field is validated.
 This is where we can perform validations 1-3.
-To create a `min(21)` validation we simply define a method prefixed with the word validate.
-Eg. `validateMin`.
+To create a `min(21)` validation we simply define a method prefixed with the word validate - `validateMin`.

 ```php
 function validate()